Table of Contents

 It should be said that assistance is far more likely be required on the WordPress.org site due to management challenges of the platform let alone the number of plugins available and how you decide to integrate these into your site.
 But again these will come at extra costs.

 WordPress.com however does offer LIVE Chat support for paid subscription level and for this reason alone it wins our Support & Resources battle.

 The pricing comparison between WordPress.org vs WordPress.com is a little more difficult to quantify.
-We have pricing and package details within our separate WordPress.org and WordPress.com reviews, so best to check these out for details.
+We have pricing and package details within our separate WordPress.com Review and WordPress.org Review pages, so best to check these out for details.
 But we can safely say those looking to monetize their site there is no question in the WordPress com vs org debate – WordPress.org wins hands down.

-Below we will separate the pricing into 2 sections to help with your decision on whether you need WordPress.org or WordPress.com.
+Below we will separate the pricing into two sections to help with your decision on whether you need WordPress.org or WordPress.com.

 As we have already mentioned, there is a free but very limited option for you to choose.
 Take note as mentioned earlier with “custom domain name”.
 This does not mean it comes bundled with the price.
 You will still need to pay for this separately.